neondatabase/website/content/docs/reference/glossary.md

 ### Compute size

-The number of Compute Units assigned to a Neon compute endpoint.
+The number of Compute Units (CU) assigned to a Neon compute endpoint.
 A Neon CU has 1 vCPU and 4 GB of RAM, and a Neon compute endpoint can have anywhere from .25 CUs to 7 CUs.
-The number of CUs determines the processing capacity of your compute endpoint.
+The number of CUs determines the processing capacity of the compute endpoint.

 ### Compute time

-A billing metric that measures the amount of time that Neon compute resources are active.
+A billing metric that measures the amount of computing capacity utilized over a given time interval.
 See [Compute time](/docs/introduction/billing#comput-time).

 ### Console